tejaswid/PyWeek36/README.md

 - modules: Separate modules like game, player, game objects and assets.
 - resources: All resources like images, sounds, etc.

 The main game is written in `game.py`.
 This is like the stage.
 The `GameObject` class in `game_objects.py` is the abstract class to define all individual objects in the game - player, enemy, etc.
 Assets for each of these objects are defined in the `GameAssets` class in `game_assets.py`.
+Utility functions are defined in `utils.py`.
+Some behind the scenes management is done in `game_manager.py`